Understanding Fiduciary Bonds:

 To make up for this gap, fiduciary liability insurance is offered.
 A liability policy can provide funds for legal representation, as well as funds towards any liability settlement or award granted to the plaintiff.

 Liability policies can be written to exclude a number of different situations, but the most common is cases of imprudent investment.
-A different type of insurance policy must be purchased to cover these cases.Typically, however, the investment firm hired to handle the pension investments will carry this coverage.
+A different type of insurance policy must be purchased to cover these cases.Typically, however, the investment firm hired to handle the pension or retirement fund investments will carry this coverage.

 What Are the "Limits" on a Fiduciary Bond?